-The opposition Serian National Council said in a statement about Homs on Friday: "News reports, videos and information from activists indicate that the regime is preparing to commit a massacre in the city to extinguish the flame of the revolution and 'discipline' the rest of Syru's ever, some activists ques the SNC statement was intended principally to galvanize international action.
+The opposition Syrian National Council said in a statement about Homs on Friday: "News reports, videos and information from activists indicate that the regime is preparing to commit a massacre in the city to extinguish the flame of the revolution and 'discipline' the rest of Syria's

+However, some activists questioned whether the SNC statement was intended principally to galvanize international action.

-One campaigner in Homs, a city of 1.5 million, saw little sign of an imminent offensive yesterday.
+One campaigner in Homs, a city of 1.5 million, saw little sign of an imminent offensive

+SANA said the so-called BBICS group of devel- on Saturday: "I have been hearing this since yesterday.
 I did a tour around the city and I did not see anything unusual.
-It's the same checkpoints and the same number of soldiers.
+It's the same checkpoints and the same number of soldiers."

-At least 24 Syrians were shot dead as protesters took to the streets following Friday prayers, according to a network of anti-government activists reporting events to a website based in Britain.
-Other activist sources put the toil as high as 37 dead.
+At least 24 Syrians were shot dead as protest-ers took to the streets following Friday prayers, according to a network of anti-government activists reporting events to a website based in Britain.
+Other activist sources put the toll as high as 37 dead.

-At least 10 were killed in Homs, where Arab television showed demonstrators chanting Bashar is an enemy of humanity."
+At least 10 were killed in Homs, where Arab television showed demonstrators chanting "Bashar is an enemy of humanity."